AndreaScacchi/AndreaScacchi/README.md

         I don’t follow trends.
 I don’t solve things “<i>the usual way</i>.”
 If there’s a path everyone takes, I’ll probably check what’s beside it — the longer, quieter           route where thinking happens, where the best solution reveals itself as the one that fits the problem, not the one that’s fashionable.
         <br>
         <br>
-        To me, computing is a living theory — a place where reasoning becomes creation.
+        To me, <em>computing</em> is a living theory — a place where reasoning becomes creation.
 Every concept, from a basic function to an entire system, is a doorway into         understanding how human thought can be transformed into structured, executable logic.
         <br>
         <br>
         This mindset grew from a simple but essential question I asked myself when choosing this path: What ties all of this together?